The Bolsheviks

 The Bolsheviks were a professional wrestling tag team in the World Wrestling Federation (WWF) from late 1987 until the spring of 1990.
-The team was composed of Nikolai Volkoff and Boris Zhukov portraying a pair of Soviet Communist bad guys.
+The team was composed of Nikolai Volkoff and Boris Zhukov portraying a pair of Soviet-themed bad guys.
 Volkoff was born Josip Peruzovic on October 14, 1947.
 Although he portrayed a Russian as a wrestler, he was, in fact, from Croatia.
 Zhukov was an American named Jim Harrel, who had spent the previous few years of his wrestling career portraying a Russian.

 Team history

 1987

-Zhukov was brought in from the American Wrestling Association (he was one-half of AWA World Tag Team Champions with Soldat Ustinov when he left) as Volkoff's partner in 1987 after Volkoff's regular partner The Iron Sheik was fired.
+Zhukov was brought in from the American Wrestling Association as Volkoff's partner in 1987 after Volkoff's regular partner The Iron Sheik was fired.
+Zhukov made up half of the AWA World Tag Team Champions with Soldat Ustinov when Zhukov left.
 The team made their debut on the October 24, 1987 edition of 'WWF Superstars of Wrestling', defeating Lance Allen and Sonny Rodgers.
 The team then appeared in a 10-man battle royal on the following episode of WWF Superstars on October 31, 1987.
 As with the previous pairing of Volkoff and The Iron Sheik, the Bolsheviks were managed by Slick.
 The pair made their first pay-per-view (PPV) appearance together in the 10 team elimination match at the inaugural Survivor Series in 1987.
 The pair had little success and were the first team eliminated from the match.
 In December they began to feud with The Young Stallions and had success against the young duo on house shows around the country, while also facing The British Bulldogs later in the month.